 Our purpose at SSC is to place the patient at the centre of everything we do, thus ensuring that during each and every hospital visit or stay, the patient receives the highest standard of clinical care.
 We seek to achieve excellence in the delivery of our services, and to continually build on our competencies and knowledge.
 This will ensure our services rank amongst the best in the country.
 Team work has and will continue to be central to our success at SSC.
 Equally, care and respect will be shown to all colleagues at all times, so that excellent working relationships can be forged from the beginning and maintained throughout.

-This 63 bedded unit provides a contemporary relaxing surrounding with an individual entertainment centre with television, unique internet and telephone access and nurse monitoring.
+This 63 bedded unit provides a contemporary relaxing surrounding with every room having its own ensuite bathroom, bedside entertainment system with internet, telephone, TV sports and movies.

-The inpatient ward is divided into three wards and consists of private and semi-private rooms.
+The inpatient ward is divided into four wards and consists of private and semi-private rooms.

 INFECTION PREVENTION AND CONTROL

-The Infection Prevention and Control (IP&C) program at the Sports Surgery Clinic is committed in to reducing the risk of hospital acquired infections in patients, visitors and healthcare workers.
+The Infection Prevention and Control (IP&C) program at the Sports Surgery Clinic is committed to reducing the risk of hospital-acquired infections in patients, visitors and healthcare workers.

 Infection Control Committee meets quarterly to assess progress with annual plan and progress with key performance indicators set out by the committee.